raghabendra-dash/Payment-Gateway_API/README.md

 ## PhonePe-Gateway-System

   In today's digital world online payments are at the heart of digital commerce.
 It provides a secure and efficient payment system which is essential for maintaining trust and ensuring smooth business operations.
-The project demonstrates the integration of a payment gateway using Node.js, Express and MongoDB.
+The project demonstrates the integration of a payment gateway using Node.js, Express, and MongoDB.
 The system allows the creation of payment orders and verification of payments.

 ### Features :